 Sponsored by the R.C.
-Smith Foundation
+Smith Foundation and the Roger Follett Foundation

 Matt Nakoa is an internationally touring singer/songwriter, recently appearing at The White House and regularly with folk icon Tom Rush.
 Growing up on a small goat farm in rural NY State, Matt discovered music as a means of teenage escape and trained to be a concert pianist.
 Matt was ultimately accepted as a vocalist to Berklee College of Music where he studied alongside soon-to-be Grammy winners St. Vincent and Esperanza Spalding among others.
 After school, Matt landed in NYC’s vibrant piano bar scene.
 There he quickly became a star performer at Manhattan’s famous Brandy’s Piano Bar, with lines waiting outside the door each Saturday night.